scala-native/scala-native/docs/contrib/intellij.rst

 IntelliJ IDEA
 ===================

-First, check "use sbt shell for import and build" when opening the SN project.
-Then, once the project is imported, you have to fix some dependencies:

 * Select "Create project from existing sources" and choose the ``build.sbt`` file.
 When prompted, select "Open as project".
 Make sure you select the "Use sbt shell" for both import and build.

 * When the import is complete, we need to fix some module dependencies: